cleaniquecoders/laravel-db2doc/README.md

 Run `php artisan db:2doc`, to generate the document in JSON format by default.
 File generated at `storage/app/db2doc` directory.

-You may pass `--database` option to specify which database connection to use.
-You also have the option `--format` to choose between JSON or Markdown format.
-By default it's in JSON format.
+Run `php artisan db:2doc --database=sqlite` option to specify which database connection to use.

+Run `php artisan db:2doc --format=json` to export output as JSON.
+Default is in markdown format.

+Run `php artisan db:2doc --emoji` to have output as emoji.

+Run `php artisan db:2doc --path=path/to/other/output` to have output to other location.

 ## Test